isaacolanre/payment-service/README.md

 ### Installation

 1. Clone the repository and navigate into the project directory.
-2. Set up your PostgreSQL database by creating a new database named `billpayment_assessment` and updating the database connection settings in the `application.yml` file.
+2. Build the project using Maven.
-3. Build the project using Maven.
+3. Run the application with Spring Boot.
-4. Run the application with Spring Boot.
+4. Make sure Docker is installed and running on your machine.

 ### Running Tests